 Achieving Mastery in Mathematics

-All teachers regularly assess pupils’ work and, through it, their progress in mathematics.
+We are delighted in our children's attainment and progress in mathematics - end of key stage data and feedback from parents and secondary schools tell us that our children start their next phase of learning fully prepared to build upon the primary skills and knowledge learnt at St Joseph's.
+All teachers regularly assess pupils’ work against 'Ready to progress' criteria and, through it, their progress in mathematics.
 Daily, teachers assess progress and misconceptions throughout and after a lesson via their marking.
-To embed the learning, topics are revisited and knowledge checked after 3 weeks with ‘End of Unit checks’ to encourage retrieval of concepts and information, and then visited again later in the term through a more formal written assessment.
+To embed the learning, topics are revisited and knowledge checked after 3 weeks with ‘End of Unit checks’ to encourage retrieval of concepts and information, and then visited again later in the term through another assessment.
+Twice a year, all children from Years 1 - 5 carry out a nationally standardised assessment.
 Through these measures, we hope to interrupt the forgetting and move the learning into ‘long term storage’ so that is accessible in future months and years as children encounter more challenging maths.

 If further support is required, we use a variety of materials and programmes including intervention programmes such as 'Success @ Arithmetic,' ‘First Class @ Number’ and one to one and small group support focusing on ‘catch up’ interventions.
 These interventions are delivered by skilled Teaching Assistants or senior staff.
 Some of these intervention groups take place outside of the school day through our Early Birds programme and via Third Space Learning one to one tuition.
-For 2021 – 2022, Reception, Year 1 and Year 2 are participating in the ‘Mastering Number’ programme via the NCETM to support our youngest children in embedding key skills which may not have been embedded due to the pandemic.
+Since September 2021, Reception, Year 1 and Year 2 are participating in the ‘Mastering Number’ programme via the NCETM to support our youngest children in embedding key skills which may not have been embedded due to the pandemic.

 We have a Primary Maths Mastery Specialist teacher at the school who ensures that our children's maths lessons are forward-thinking in design and have a high impact on outcomes.
 She works closely with teachers to ensure excellent subject knowledge at the heart of quality teaching.